apache/jspwiki-site/README.md

 Changes will be reloaded on the fly.
 When done testing your local changes, press `Enter` to stop the web server and return to the shell.

+In order to be able to navigate locally, you'll need to edit the `site.host` property at `./src/main/jbake/jbake.properties`.
+Do **NOT** commit that change.

 Publishing changes
 ------------------